-This post features my favourite design along with links to recipes were required.
+This article features my favourite design along with links to recipes were required.
 These images aren’t my own.
-I do post images of my own baking on Instagram but the photo’s aren’t blog-quality so I’ve robbed these much prettier images off the internet and linked them back to the original poster where I could find them.
+I do upload images of my own baking on Instagram but the photo’s aren’t website-quality so I’ve robbed these much prettier images off the internet and linked them back to the original poster where I could find them.

 These Teddy Bear Cookies are irresistible.
 I gave mine on the last day of school so as to avoid any nut allergies amongst the kids.

 Button Cookies.
 I tried weaving candy laces through mine but the holes were too small so I just iced the cross instead.
 Looked just as good!
 I used this ‘best sugar cookie‘ recipe because it doesn’t need the dough to be chilled so it’s quicker.
 I pressed a slightly smaller cookie cutter into dough to create the inner ring and used a straw to make the 4 holes in the centre.
 Getting the holes in the centre and making the inner ring even was the trickiest part of this design.

 I make one exception to my rule about iced cookies and that’s only because the end result is too cute to resist.
 To make these melted snowman cookies just use the sugar cookie recipe listed above and when the cookies are cool, pool a puddle of icing sugar on the cookie and top with a marshmallow.
 Let the ‘puddle’ dry and then add in the details with coloured icing.
 Some of the recipes I’ve seen have suggested melting the marshmallows in the microwave before putting on the cookie but I found it hard to control and to be honest it’s not really necessary.